fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/radial-bar.md

+---
+title: Thermometer Gauge | FusionCharts
+description: Radial Bar charts use circular shapes to compare different categories, similar to a typical Bar chart but displayed on a polar coordinate system, instead of a cartesian system.
-# Radial Bar
+heading: Radial Bar
+---

-Radial Bar charts use ciruclar shapes to compare different categories, similar to a typical Bar chart but displayed on a polar coordinate system, instead of a cartesian system.
+Radial Bar charts use circular shapes to compare different categories, similar to a typical Bar chart but displayed on a polar coordinate system, instead of a cartesian system.
 The columns are in a circular shape because the xAxis is vertical and the yAxis is circular, as opposed to typical Bar charts.
 Radial Charts fix a unique radius for each bar representing each data plot.
 A Radial bar is best fitted to compare among categories by using circularly shaped bars.